Battery-powered e-bikes and e-scooters now permitted on RTD

-When the train arrives, please allow other passengers to exit or board before loading your bike.
+When boarding light rail with your bike, battery-powered e-bike, or e-scooter, please allow other passengers to exit or board before loading.
 If the vehicle is full, wait for the next available train.
-Make sure your bike is clean before boarding.
-You may be asked to de-board at any time for a dirty or muddy bike, or due to overcrowding.
+You may be asked to de-board for a dirty or muddy bike, or due to overcrowding.

 Bikes on Light Rail Vehicles

-In order to provide a safer experience for all our passengers, light rail vehicles are now equipped with two bike zones.
-Passengers cannot leave their bicycles unattended while riding.
+To provide a safe experience for all customers, light rail vehicles have two bike zones that can accommodate traditional bikes, battery-powered e-bikes and e-scooters.
+Customers cannot leave their bicycles unattended while riding the train.
 Only two bikes are allowed at each boarding area and in each bike zone.

 - Look for the bike symbol on the platform to ensure safe boarding at designated bike loading areas.
-Bikes are prohibited in the area directly behind the train driver in the first car.
+Bikes are prohibited in the area directly behind the train operator in the first car.

-- Locate Bike Zone A and the new Bike Zone B on board the light rail vehicle.
+- Locate Bike Zone A and Bike Zone B on board the light rail vehicle.
 If Bike Zone B is unoccupied, proceed to the open space and sit or stand with your bike.
 If full, stand in Bike Zone A with your bike.
-Bikes are not allowed in the area directly behind the train driver.

 - If both areas are full, please wait for the next train.